Fort Myers, Florida, Lawyers for Expungement and Case Dismissal

 Expunging a criminal conviction: This means that your criminal record is removed from the Florida Department of Law Enforcement records.
 Most first-time offenders, juveniles and in some cases adults not convicted of certain felonies, may be eligible for an expungement.

-Sealing a criminal record: If a record is sealed, the access to that record is not public.
+Sealing a criminal record: If a record is sealed, access to that record is not public.
 Very few people may have access to that information.
 Juveniles, in particular, may have a record sealed.
 If the adjudication in your case was withheld, then the record may potentially be sealed.

-Did you know that even if you are arrested and the charges are dismissed, that there is still a record of it?
+Did you know that even if you are arrested and the charges are dismissed, there is still a record of it?
 Even if you have been falsely charged and the case was dismissed, the record still stands.

 The lengthy process of sealing or expunging a criminal record can potentially be made easier with the involvement of an experienced expungement attorney such as Scott T. Moorey.